flutter-ml/google_ml_kit_flutter/README.md

 - targetSdkVersion: 33
 - compileSdkVersion: 33

-## Migrating from ML Kit for Firebase
+## Migrating from ML Kit for Firebase to the new standalone ML Kit SDK

-When Migrating from ML Kit for Firebase read [this guide](https://developers.google.com/ml-kit/migration).
+When Migrating from ML Kit for Firebase to the new standalone ML Kit SDK read [this guide](https://developers.google.com/ml-kit/migration).

 For Android details read [this](https://developers.google.com/ml-kit/migration/android).